• Skip to primary navigation

 • Preheat oven to 375°F. Line a baking sheet with parchment paper, foil, or a silicone mat.

-• Whip cream cheese until softened and smooth.
-Then add pumpkin purée, ½ teaspoon pumpkin pie spice, 2 tablespoon coconut sugar, vanilla extract, and salt.
-Stir until homogenous and smooth.
+• Whip cream cheese and 2 tablespoon sugar until softened and smooth.
+Then add pumpkin purée, ½ teaspoon pumpkin pie spice, vanilla extract, and salt.
+Whisk until smooth and evenly combined.

-• Unroll and separate both cans of crescent rolls.
-Place about a ½ tablespoon dollop of pumpkin filling in the middle of the widest part of the roll.
-Schmear towards the tip, leaving a border around the edges.
-Tightly roll, starting at the widest end.
-Place each one onto the lined baking sheet, leaving a little space between each one.
+• Open, unroll, and separate dough from both cans of crescent rolls.
+Place about 2 teaspoon of pumpkin filling onto the middle of the widest part of the dough.
+Use a spoon or spatula to schmear it towards the tip, leaving a border around the edges.

-• Brush melted butter onto crescent rolls.
-Combine remaining ½ teaspoon pumpkin pie spice and 1½ teaspoon coconut sugar.
+• Brush each crescent roll with melted butter.
+Then in a small bowl, mix together ¼ teaspoon pumpkin pie spice and ¾ teaspoon sugar.
 Sprinkle mixture on top of the crescent rolls.

-• Bake for 12-15 minutes until golden brown.
+• Bake for 15-20 minutes until puffy and golden brown.
 Let cool completely.

 • Meanwhile, make the glaze.
 Whisk together cream cheese, powdered sugar, and milk until smooth.
-Once the crescent rolls are cooled, drizzle over the top.
+Add more milk until the frosting is drizzable.
+Once the crescent rolls are cooled, drizzle frosting over the top or serve on the side.

 Notes

-• Substitute coconut sugar with an equal amount of white granulated or brown sugar.
+• Substitute white sugar with an equal amount of coconut, brown, or palm sugar.

 • To make this vegan and/or dairy-free, use vegan cream cheese, vegan butter, and nut milk as substitutes.
 Most of the crescent rolls I've used are also vegan but double check the ingredients to be sure.